-Oribatida Is Simple.
+Hardware implementations of our proposed instance of Oribatida are relatively straightforward.
 It can be implemented efficiently with little extra cost compared to the duplex sponge.
 Additional costs result from the use of a module to generate the constants for the domain separation, which can be held in ROM.
-In modern FPGAs, this module takes only four LUTs.
+In modern FPGAs, this module takes only four look-up tables (LUTs).
 For domain separation, only a four-bit XOR is necessary at the input for capacity of the permutation.
 An additional 64-bit register to store a mask, and a 64-bit XOR to add the mask to the ciphertext is requires.

-Oribatida Allows A Wide Spectrum of Implementations.
 The use of SimP as its main building block allows to directly transfer the same strategy of using different data-path sizes to Oribatida.
 Thus, the implementer can choose among various trade-offs between throughput, latency, area, and power consumption.

-Side-channel Resistance.
-In terms of side-channel resistance, the same aspects that hold for SimP also hold for the mode Oribatida.
+In terms of side-channel resistance, the same aspects that hold for SimP also hold for Oribatida.
 Thus, Oribatida does not introduce additional weaknesses of side channels.

-Table 5 lists the implementations results obtained from Xilinx Vivado 2018 optimizing for area.
+Table 6 lists our implementations results obtained from Xilinx Vivado 2018 optimizing for area.
 All results represent measurements after the place-and-route process.

-In Table 5, we list two columns for the number of clock cycles and throughput, the first one is for associated data processing (reduced rounds SimP) and the second for message processing (normal SimP).
-Our results represent the first implementation attempts of Oribatida that leaves still room for improvements as explained above.
+In Table 6, we list two columns for the number of clock cycles and throughput, the former represents the results for the processing of associated data (with the step-reduced SimP), whereas the latter denotes the results for processing the message (with the non-reduced SimP).
+Our results leaves still room for further improvements in the close future.